kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 > Your credentials must let you make changes in AWS Identity and Access Management (IAM),
 > and use CloudFormation.

-The [example](../clusterctl/examples/aws/bootstrap-cloudformation.yaml)) CloudFormation can be used to create IAM roles, users and instance profiles required to bootstrap the cluster.
+The [example](../clusterctl/examples/aws/bootstrap-cloudformation.yaml) CloudFormation template can be used to create IAM roles, users and instance profiles required to bootstrap the cluster.

 ### Installing clusterawsadm

-`clusterawsadm`, can be used to create IAM
+`clusterawsadm`, is a helper utlity that users might choose to use to quickly setup prerequisites.

 > NOTE: This command requires to have a working AWS environment.